 The physical network is made up of actual wires, switches, routers, and other types of equipment.
 Virtual networks are then being built on top of such physical resources.

 A common cloud network configuration consists of multiple subnets, each with different visibility levels.
 The cloud allows virtual local area networks (VLANs) to be created and accordingly assigns static and/or dynamic addresses for all network resources.
 The boundaries of virtual networks don’t necessarily coincide with the boundaries of physical ones.

 Benefits of Cloud Infrastructure

 A robust cloud infrastructure brings significant benefits for startups.
 One of the leading benefits is the access that a startup can get to the industry’s leading technologies and software solutions.

+Overall, the cloud is ideal for startup businesses.
 Once a cloud infrastructure is set up, your startup can use automatic software updates with enhanced security and new features.
 It is ideal for easier collaboration and remote work, ensures flexibility and easier scalability, allows for better automation, and supports massive data and analytics.